Art Education, Bachelor of Science in Education

 - MAT 110 or MAT 114 with a grade of "C" or better

 - The English foundations requirement (ENG 105 or equivalent) with a minimum GPA of 3.0.
 (If your English GPA is below 3.0, you may take an approved writing course to achieve the 3.0 GPA.)

-- A minimum GPA of 3.0 in all content major coursework (must have taken at least 3 units) and a cumulative 2.5 GPA.
+- A minimum GPA of 3.0 in all content major courses (must have taken at least 3 units)

 - You must be declared in this major.